 The POC prototype was composed of our high bandwidth voltage controlled amplifier (0.5×-64×, 50 MHz BW), low dissipation thermoelectric cooler (TEC) driver, and avalanche photodiode bias supply; a custom front end based on previous designs, with a bootstrap based on a Mini Circuits SAV-551+ pHEMT; a collection of power supplies out of the drawer; and of course a very nice Hamamatsu MPPC with built-in thermoelectric cooler (TEC).
-The whole thing was controlled with a modified version of one of our older laser driver models.
+Overall control and serial communication was handled by a modified version of one of our laser driver models.
 The firmware and PC software were derived from these products as well.

 The POC hardware design, software, and construction took a bit over three weeks' work.
 Calendar time from contract signing to delivery: eight weeks, including a week each for the photon budget and the client's evaluation process.

 The client was happy with the POC system, so we agreed informally on license terms and moved forward with productizing it.
 This was a bit more involved than usual.
 The system needed to operate inside the SEM's vacuum chamber, and had to be very small in order to get the detector as close to the sample as possible so that we'd get more light.
 It also had to have an adjustable length so as to fit as many SEM brands as possible, and had to minimize stray magnetic fields.